tweakss/trelloClone1/README.md

 2. Create your own board or use the already created board.
 3. Create a list and a task (card).
 4. In your newly created card, give it a description and put down a comment.
 Reply to a comment if there is one.
-5. Try moving cards and lists around, or **hover over the right side/top right corner of a card**.
+5. Try moving cards and lists around, like hovering over the right side/top right corner of a card.

 Continue below to test with sharing your board to another person.